Individual psychotherapy for adolescents

 Psychotherapy is preceded by a consultation (one to three meetings).
 For minors, consultation is held together with the parents or guardians of the young person.
 If you are 18 years or older you can undertake therapy on your own.
 During the consultation, the therapist will try to understand a patient’s problems and together with the patient set up therapeutic goals, the length of the psychotherapy, and method of payment.

 dr Barbara Arska-Karyłowska PhD - psychologist, child and adolescent psychotherapist.
-Since 1990 she has been a certified psychologist in the state of Florida (license number: PY 2664), and since 2006 she has had a European Psychotherapy Certificate.
+In 1992-2022 she has been a certified psychologist in the state of Florida (license number: PY 2664), and since 2006 she has had a European Psychotherapy Certificate.
 She has been working as a child psychotherapist for over 35 years.
 She has experience working both in the USA and in Poland.
 Applies behavioral and behavioral-cognitive approaches.
 She is interested in the psychopathology of children and adolescents with special emphasis on ADHD and anxiety disorders.
 At the University of Social Sciences and Humanities she conducted classes in the field of child psychopathology (diagnosis and impact).
 In her therapy work, she enjoys most the contact with children-patients in individual therapy, and as an academic lecturer she most values the need to constantly improve her skills.
 At ReGeneRacja Center:

 conducts individual psychotherapy and diagnose starting from children in preschool and older.
 Also runs counseling meetings for parents.